srobo/ops-manual/about-the-charity/README.md

 ## Postal Address

 The postal address of Student Robotics is shown below.
-All Trustees have access to mail sent to this address through a web platform.
+All Trustees have access to mail sent to this address, access is through a web platform.

 ```text
 Student Robotics